1942 United States elections

-The 1942 United States elections were held on November 3, 1942, and elected the members of the 78th United States Congress.
-In Democratic President Franklin D. Roosevelt's unprecedented third mid-term election, the Republican Party picked up seats in both chambers.
+Elections were held on November 3, 1942, and elected the members of the 78th United States Congress.
+In Democratic President Franklin D. Roosevelt's unprecedented third mid-term election and during World War II, the Republican Party picked up seats in both chambers.
+Still, the Democrats retained control of Congress.

 In the House of Representatives, the Democrats lost forty-five seats, mostly to Republicans.
-The House elections took place after the 1940 United States Census and the subsequent Congressional re-apportionment.
+The House elections took place after the 1940 United States census and the subsequent congressional re-apportionment.
 The Democrats also lost eight seats to the Republicans in the U.S. Senate.
 An Independent also lost his seat to a Republican in the Senate.
 Despite Republican gains, the Democratic Party retained control of both chambers.
 The election was a victory for the conservative coalition, which passed the Smith-Connally Act and abolished the National Resources Planning Board over the objections of Roosevelt.